cmgoffena13/small-data/README.md

 ## Setup
 1. Install UV (Check your installation using `uv --version`)
-    1. Would not recommend the pip version.
+    1. I would NOT recommend the pip version.
 2. Install the necessary dependencies using `uv sync`
+3. Install pre-commit: `uv run pre-commit install`

 ### Optional - Duckdb UI
 1. Install Duckdb CLI